 DD Council Staff

-Priorities identified in a five-year state plan focus on improving the system of supports for persons with disabilities and their families.
-Goals concentrate on persons who experience a severe disability that occurs before the age of twenty-two, including persons with physical disabilities, mental/behavioral health conditions, and developmental disabilities.
+Priorities identified in a five-year state plan focus on improving the system of supports for individuals with disabilities and their families.
+Goals concentrate on individuals who experience a severe disability that occurs before the age of twenty-two, including individuals with physical disabilities, mental/behavioral health conditions, and developmental disabilities.
 Support systems across the lifespan are examined.

 The Nebraska Council on Developmental Disabilities: